FerencSchmidt/StaticProject/README.md

 ## Steps for Jenkins Setup

-1. Apply the Kubernetes yaml files including the token in the secrets directory.
-2. In the Jenkins `secrets` directory, run the `generate_ssh_keys.sh` script.
+1. In the Jenkins `secrets` directory, run the `generate_ssh_keys.sh` script.
 This will create a `keys` directory then generate a known hosts file and public and private keys in that directory.
 It will add them as Kubernetes secrets to the Jenkins namespace as well.
-3. Run the `generate_kube_jenkins_sa_token_secret.sh`, which generates a plain text type of secret token that will be used to authenticate to the Kubernetes cluster from Jenkins, labels and adds the secret.
+2. Run the `generate_kube_jenkins_sa_token_secret.sh`, which generates a plain text type of secret token that will be used to authenticate to the Kubernetes cluster from Jenkins, labels and adds the secret.
+3. Run the `create_configmap_for_jobs.sh` in the jobs directory to create the necessary configmaps for jenkins to mount.
+4. Apply the Kubernetes yaml files including the token in the secrets directory.
-4. The master password should be visible in the logs.
+5. The master password should be visible in the logs.
 > [!IMPORTANT]
 > In your git repo, add your key as a deploy key so Jenkins can access it.